tos-kamiya/dendro_text/README-pypi.md

 dendro_text
 ===========

-Draw dendrogram of similarity between text files.
+Draw a dendrogram of similarity between text files.

-Similarity is measured in terms of **Damerau-Levenshtein edit distance**.
+The similarity is measured in terms of **Damerau-Levenshtein edit distance**.
-Distance of given two texts is count of inserted, deleted, and moved characters required to modify one text to the other (smaller means more similar).
+The distance between given two texts is a count of inserted, deleted, and substituted characters required to modify one text to the other.
+A smaller value means that the two texts are more similar.

 Features: